RattleyCooper/PageCraft/README.md

       footer:
         p: "&copy; 2024.
 All rights reserved. ʕ⊙ᴥ⊙ʔ"

+      # Use a script and add a closing script tag
       script src="/scripts/prism.js"
+      /script

 echo myTemplate("This is my webpage", "Oh wow, this content!", "/assets/contentImg.png", "/scripts/prism.css")
  ```